pevans-ibm/pevans-ibm.github.io/_posts/2015-05-13-using-liberty-features-with-blueprint.markdown

 When called, this method creates an instance of the service, associates it with the service interface, and registers it into the OSGi Service Registry.

 Now lets look at the Liberty feature manifest, **SUBSYSTEM.MF**.
-The contents of this file are documented on the Infocenter and this file can be generated for you by the WebSphere Development Tools.
+The contents of this file are documented on the Infocenter and this file can be generated for you in Eclipse by the WebSphere Development Tools.

 ```
     Subsystem-ManifestVersion: 1.0